Unfortunately, there’s no class in our school system called “Learning how to love yourself.” Wouldn’t that be great if we all took a class like that?

 Don’t compromise who you are for other people.
 If you’re hanging out with people who make you feel bad about yourself and somehow make you compromise your values and who you are, then stop doing that.

 Stay true to yourself.
-Your values reflect who you are entirely, so you can’t keep adjusting your values for other people.
+Your values reflect who you are entirely, so you can’t keep adjusting your values to please other people.
+[Read: How to build self-confidence – 16 ways to realize you’re worth it]

-If you want to know how to love yourself, we’re not saying you need to be selfish, but at least learn to set boundaries.
+If you want to know how to love yourself, we’re not saying you need solely focus only on yourself, but at least learn to set boundaries.
 Don’t be a doormat for other people; you’ll end up empty!
-[Read: 10 signs of low self-esteem and 5 ways to increase it]
+[Read: How to set boundaries with friends without hurting or insulting them]

 Forgiveness is the key to not only self-love, but to loving others.
 We have all done things in life that we regret.
 So, forgive yourself and do it better next time.
 And give others the same courtesy.
 You’ll always have difficulty in learning how to love yourself if you don’t forgive yourself first.